adlnet/dodireference/index.markdown

 ---
 layout: home
 ---
+## ADL Initiative Projects

+*The ADL Initiative has been formally sunset.
+While the program has ended, its repositories have been archived and remain available for continued public use.
+Additional context and resources are available here: <https://adlnet.github.io/>*

 **1322.26 Digital Learning (DL) Implementation Reference: DoW Data Strategy leveraging Data Standards for ensuring standardized enterprise data for education, training and skill sets of DoW workforce**

 **1\.
 Overview**